kissifrot/mitogen-patched/.ci/README.md

 ### `ci_lib.run_batches()`

-There are some weird looking functions to extract more paralellism from the build.
+There are some weird looking functions to extract more parallelism from the build.
 The above function takes lists of strings, arranging for the strings in each list to run in order, but for the lists to run in parallel.
 That's great for doing `setup.py install` while pulling a Docker container, for example.